 Syrah and Shiraz are excellent choices for this exercise.
 Syrah is harvested early, and Shiraz is harvested late.
 You’ll notice that the Syrah has a lot of herbaceous flavors, while Shiraz has more sweetness, tasting of blackberries.

 10. Old World vs. New World

 To fully embrace the challenges of understanding how the terroir influences wines, you should explore wines produced in the old world (Europe) and the new world (Americas, Oceania, and everywhere else).
 Choose a particular grape or wine and compare bottles from different regions.
-It’s a great way to pull in your understandings of all these factors, including the timing of harvest, soil conditions, and weather.
+It’s a great way to pull in your understanding of all these factors, including the timing of harvest, soil conditions, and weather.

-If you love white wines, compare some examples of Pinot Gris from California with others from around the world.
+If you love white wines, compare some Pinot Gris from California with others from around the world.
 For red wines, try Zinfandels or Malbecs.
 Comparing Bordeauxs from around the world would also be interesting, keeping in mind that there are variations in what the blends contain.